urbit/urbit.org-reloaded/content/using/install.md

 The `>=` output means that a command was successful.
 Now you can see your ship's files in its Unix directory.

+## Updating to the latest binary

+Most updates to Urbit are downloaded and applied automatically as OTA (Over the Air) updates.
+Occasionally it would be infeasible to distribute an update this way, and a new `urbit` binary is released.
+This is announced in the `urbit-dev` Google Group when it occurs (as are all OTA updates).
+To update to the latest binary, follow the same process outlined [above](#urbit) to download and extract it into a new folder (the binary linked on this page will always be the latest), then move your ship's **pier** (the folder with your ship's name) from the folder containing the old `urbit` binary to the folder containing the new one.
+Then delete the folder containing the old binary.

 ### Using Landscape

 Landscape is the Urbit web interface, and it's the best way to interact with your ship.
 Chrome and Brave are the recommended browsers for using Landscape.
 To get onto Landscape: